 Guide to walking holidays in Norway

 Norway's diverse landscapes offer wonderful walking opportunities, from majestic fjords and towering mountain ranges to picturesque coastal trails.
 With a rich blend of natural beauty, cultural heritage and outdoor adventures, walking in Norway offers something for everyone.
-So where and when to go?
+So where and when to go on a walking holidays in Norway?
 Learn more from our guide below.

 Highlights of a walking holiday in Norway